liyao0123/SoftwareEngineering2021Desk3/Documentation/SystemImplementation.md

   ````
 #### 2.3.3 Communicate with back end

 - Datasource: Use druid as data source and to offer the connections for queries.
 Druid is one of the best database connection pools written in JAVA.
 Druid provides powerful monitoring functionalities and more.
 Here, we start the function of monitoring and wall.
 They are set in the application.xml file.
 By doing so, we could log in the druid administration platform to see the query data.
-Its official repo in Github.
-[Druid](https://github.com/alibaba/druid/wiki/FAQ)
 - Database Information: Use Spring to manager the connection information.
 The data username, password, url and driver class name are set in application.yml file.
 They are the necessary information you need to connect to MySQL server.

   ````